 If you have questions about how to do this, contact your INFOhio Provider.

 When it comes to print materials, most CCP students will find it easiest to work with the collections you have curated in your high school library.
-Explore possibilities for resource sharing with a nearby public library through OLS: MORE or a nearby academic library through OhioLINK.
+Explore possibilities for resource sharing with a nearby public library or academic library.

 INFOhio is Ohio's PreK-12 digital library.
 All of Ohio's PreK-12 students, their parents, and teachers have access to INFOhio's electronic research resources.
 You can view journal articles online, search authoritative databases, explore primary source documents, download a host of eBooks, and find rich instructional resources that are aligned to Ohio's Learning Standards and support college and career readiness.